simonporcher/COVID-19-Governments-Responses/README.md

-Governments’ responses to COVID-19 - Dataset
+GOVERNMENTS' RESPONSES TO COVID-19 - DATASET

 This PORCHER_GOVCOVID19_Readme.txt file was first generated on 2020-04-20 by Simon PORCHER.
 A modified version is generated on 2020-05-04.